I’m sure you’ve heard this stat: more than four million blog posts go live every single day.

 History doesn’t have to be boring.
 And it doesn’t just attract the “nerds” of your industry.
 However, it does have to be either visually or pragmatically engaging.

-Beth Hayden and Rafal Tomal’s A History of Social Media [Infographic] has both of those two ingredients.
+Beth Hayden and Rafal Tomal’s classic post A History of Social Media [Infographic] has both of those two ingredients.

 They kick things off with a secret — “There’s nothing new about ‘social media’ …” — and proceed to dispel that myth with a beautifully illustrated timeline.